drhamzahfaraj/water-quality-edge-ai/README.md

 ## Acknowledgments

-The author acknowledges the Deanship of Graduate Studies and Scientific Research, Taif University, for funding.
+The authors would like to acknowledge the Deanship of Graduate Studies and Scientific Research, Taif University for funding this work.